List of compositions by Thelonious Monk: Pannonica

 A 33-bar tune in AABA-form (8-8-8-9) that is one of Monk's most popular ballads.
 The tune was written around the summer of 1956, and was dedicated to Pannonica de Koenigswarter.
 The tune was first recorded on October 9, 1956, for Brilliant Corners.
 It later appears on Monk's albums Les Liaisons dangereuses 1960, Thelonious Alone in San Francisco, Criss-Cross, Monk in Tokyo, and Monk.
 Jon Hendricks wrote lyrics to tune and called it ”Little Butterfly”, and was first recorded by Carmen McRae on Carmen Sings Monk.

 Played Twice

 A 16-bar tune in AABA-form that was first recorded on June 1, 1959, for the album 5 by Monk by 5.
 The B-section rhythmically displaces the concluding phrase from the preceding A-section.
 It later appears on the album Big Band and Quartet in Concert.

 R

 Raise Four

 A 12-bar blues in B♭ featuring a one-bar riff built on the interval of a raised fourth (or augmented fourth), also known as a flatted fifth or tritone.
-It was only recorded once, on February 14, 1968, for the album Underground.
+Monk recorded it only once, on February 14, 1968, for the album Underground.